sumeshpremraj/1RM-Tracker/README.md

 interest, I plan to package this into a Python module, enable different input sources (like Excel sheets on your local storage), different programs etc.

+#### Why spreadsheets and not an app?
+For some weird reason, everyone seems to have defaulted to mobile apps even for use cases where something else like a website or a spreadsheet makes sense.
+My reasons for using spreadsheets are simple:
+* No dependence on an app (many of which are abandoned in time)
+* Easy to read, update and use
+* Can be plugged into scripts and tools like this
+* Can be printed out if you prefer to keep your phone away at gym but want to check the routine

 #### Requirements
 * Python 3
 * requests, matplotlib and its dependencies